iW3ll/readerX/README.md

 ## Requirements

-•Python 3
+• Python 3
+• Pillow

-- install packages in requirements.txt using pip.
+Install packages in requirements.txt using pip.
 ``pip install -r requirements.txt``

 ## How to use